rabbah/nimbella-cli/doc/README.md

 ##### Specifying cache behavior

 The `useCache` option, if set to `true` turns on CDN cacheing and other cacheing for the deployed web content.
 When the value is false (the default), web content will be served with a `Cache-Control` header that suppresses cacheing.

+##### Forcing local build behavior

+Use `localBuild` to force the web build (if any) to be local.
+This flag is similar to the [localBuild](#localBuild) option for actions, except that it applies to the web build.

+##### Forcing remote build behavior

+Use `remoteBuild` to force the web build (if any) to be remote.
+This flag is similar to the [remoteBuild](#remoteBuild) option for actions, except that it applies to the web build.
+Remote builds for web content are always run in the `nodejs:default` container.
+There is no current mechanism to select a different runtime container.

 #### Configuration example for web content generated by a tool